godotengine/godot-docs/tutorials/editor/project_manager.rst

 Opening and importing projects
 ------------------------------

-The next time you open the project manager, you'll see your new project in the list.
+The next time you open the Project Manager, you'll see your new project in the list.
 Double click on it to open it in the editor.

 .. image:: img/editor_ui_intro_project_manager_06.webp